OTMinion/react_filmpire/README.md

 ## Usage

-For a full demonstration of all the functionalities of this phenomenal web application check out this [demo site](https://filmpire-jovan.netlify.app/).
+For a full demonstration of all the functionalities of this phenomenal web application check out this [demo site](https://filmpire-dvh.netlify.app/).

 _For more detailes regarding TMDB API calls, please refer to the [Documentation](https://developers.themoviedb.org/3/getting-started/introduction)._

-See the [open issues](https://github.com/jovan-vukic/filmpire/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>